309thEDDGE/weave/README.md

 In this case it should print out "mongodb-demo" (the pantry path name).

-If a mongo_client was not used when creating a Pantry object you can get the uuids' from the data you wish to upload using the command
+If a mongo_client was not used when creating a Pantry object you can get the uuids' from the data you wish to upload into a already instantiated database.

 ```python
 # mongo is the object's variable name from the MongoLoader